heyitschien/little-lemon/docs/design/features/chat-assistant/ai_chat_assistant_plan.md

 ## 2. Proposed Architecture

-The AI Chat Assistant will be integrated into the existing React application, leveraging the Gemini API for its conversational AI capabilities and the existing `menuData.js` for menu information.
+The AI Chat Assistant will be integrated into the existing React application, leveraging the Groq chat completions API (llama-3.1-8b-instant) for its conversational capabilities and the existing `menuData.js` for menu information.

 ### 2.1 Frontend (React Components)